Engee documentation

 Then at each step of the calculation the block returns the internal state c.state as an output and recalculates its value in the update! method.

-The structure of the component is redefined in the cell Common code*instead of in *Component struct code, because a more flexible definition is required: the structure must be mutable and parameterised with a T type corresponding to the state type.
+The structure of the component is redefined in the cell Common code, not in Component struct code, because a more flexible definition is required: the structure must be mutable and parameterised by a T type corresponding to the state type.
 The standard definition in Component struct code is only suitable for immutable and non-parameterised structures.

 Annotations

-Annotations in Engee Function allow to display parameters of a block directly under its name in the model.
-To add them, open settings window debug article icon 1 block Engee Function and go to the Annotation tab.
+Annotations in Engee Function allow you to display parameters of a block directly under its name in the model.
+To add them, open settings window debug article icon 1 block Engee Function and click the Annotation tab.
 Select the desired block property markers and add them in the text editor.

 engee function annotations